Putting your data to work with your own marketing efforts.

 Quite often publishers miss out on an even easier opportunity, which is using the DMP to benefit themselves!
 And ROI is as easy to prove as monitoring the uptick in user dwell time and/or subscribers to your service!

 The reason this opportunity is missed may be, unfortunately, due to the internal executive sponsor of the DMP being from Sales or Ad Ops rather than Marketing, Consumer Insights, etc. Why would Sales, for example, directly care about content?
 Sure, the case can be made that the longer a user stays on the site the more attractive the inventory, but directly it’s not something felt by the sales team the way audiences being applied to Ad Sales is.

 My recommendation?
 Find an internal resource who is looking for opportunities across the board to take ownership of the DMP.
 It’s important to have all relevant teams on-board with DMP – what it is and how it will help them personally.
 Otherwise, without any traction you’ll be spinning wheels.

 Regardless of who the primary owner is, though, if you’re working with a DMP and find yourself in a rut, take heart knowing that the use-case you’re working on isn’t the only one.
 Value should be found for every team touching digital.
 Because data is fluid, it can and should be utilized across every part of your organization for maximum impact.

-By Hunter Terry, Technical Solutions Architect, Lotame
+By Hunter Terry, Director of Global Innovations, Lotame